landlab/landlab/docs/source/user_guide/python_numpy_intro.rst

 If you know MatLab…
 ```````````````````

-If you’re already familiar with Matlab, you will probably feel at home with
+If you're already familiar with Matlab, you will probably feel at home with
 Python fairly quickly.
 However, there are some critical differences.
 Important
 things to remember include:

-Python’s indexing is inclusive at the start and exclusive at the end (in
+Python's indexing is inclusive at the start and exclusive at the end (in
 contrast to Matlab).
 For example, in Python

 >>> numpy.arange(0, 100)

 will give an array of 100 numbers, starting at 0 and ending at 99.

-Python doesn’t use parentheses or brackets to delimit code blocks (functions,
+Python doesn't use parentheses or brackets to delimit code blocks (functions,
 loops, if statements, etc.).
 Instead it uses a colon to declare the start of a
 code block, then consistent indenting (normally 4 spaces) to for the rest of
 the block. e.g.,